KellyTamez/Artificial_Intelligence/README.md

 # Artificial_Intelligence
-This repository will contain homework from the Artificial Intelligence class.
+This repository will contain homework from my Artificial Intelligence class.